tushar2704/SQL-Portfolio/README.md

 4. **Employee Performance**: Analysis of employee performance metrics, identifying top performers and areas for improvement within an organization.

+5. **Library Management System**: A system capable to issue books and let consumers check different books and their titles categorically.
 ## Repository Structure

 The repository is structured as follows: